Soyn/sicp/CH2/CH2.4/README.md

 What corresponding changes to the derivative system are required?

->>the only thing is to change the order fo arguments in procedure `put`
+>>the only thing is to change the order for arguments in procedure `put`